Documentaries: Preservation Advocacy

 4) No More Tall Stories, 1985 (7 minutes): Narrated by iconic American actor Paul Newman, this seven-minute advocacy piece was screened and circulated to illustrate the need for contextual rezoning on East Side Avenues.

-All four films combined have a run time of about 2 hours and 30 minutes.
+All four films combined had a run time of about 2 hours and 30 minutes.

-Filmmakers from Modern Ruin and The Domino Effect will be on hand for brief remarks amidst the various screenings.
+Filmmakers from Modern Ruin and The Domino Effect were on hand for brief remarks amidst the various screenings.

-This event is FREE and open to the public and will include a FREE wine tasting and tour giveaway from City Winery.
+This event was FREE and open to the public and included a FREE wine tasting and tour giveaway from City Winery.

 This year’s People Preserving Place film festival was made possible in part by our gracious sponsors including City Winery, CTA Architects, K!ck Condiments, DZINENY and The Science of Color.
 Special thanks to the J.M.
 Kaplan Fund for hosting!